top of page

 Raw SAR data isn’t immediately useful—it requires significant processing:

-• Interferogram Generation: SAR images from different acquisition dates is combined to create interferograms, highlighting ground movement by measuring phase differences between radar images.
+• Interferogram Generation: Researchers combine satellite images from different acquisition dates to create interferograms, highlighting ground movement by measuring phase differences between SAR images.

-• Filtering and Calibration: Noise from atmospheric effects, vegetation, or signal interference is minimised to ensure accuracy.
+• Filtering and Calibration: This minimises noise from atmospheric effects, vegetation, or signal interference to ensure accuracy.

-• Time-Series Analysis: An InSAR company will study patterns of change in ground movement over time.
+• Time-Series Studying: An InSAR company will examine patterns of change in ground movement over time.
 This helps us tell apart short events, like earthquakes, from long-term trends, like subsidence.

 Did You Know?
 Advanced InSAR techniques, like Persistent Scatterer Interferometry (PSI), can find stable points such as buildings or rocks.
 This helps track ground surface deformation more accurately.